 When purchasing a business, anyone can gather financials and have the business evaluated.
 Anyone can take a tour and speak with management.
-The real meat of a business acquisition, the real value of an advisor, is in the breath and depth and skill of their due diligence process.
+The real meat of a business acquisition, the real value of an m&a company, is in the breath and depth and skill of their due diligence process.
 For this determines how financials are interpreted, what is focused on in a tour and during executive discussions, and what your key negotiation points will be.

 The due diligence process, when done correctly, will help a prospective buyer assign value (or lack thereof) to elements of a business that are typically not accounted for in a standard business evaluation but can make or break the success of your purchase.